nus-cs2030/1920-s2/contents/textbook/lecture10/monadsIntro/extraMonads.md

 }
 ```

-Explanation: this method changes the external state, it modifies the queue by adding in new values to the list of Integer.
+Explanation: this method changes the external state, it modifies the queue by adding in new values to queue, which is a list of Integer.

 #### Example of pure function